hypernumbers/hypernumbers-manual/contents/hypernumbers-overview/hypernumbers-spreadsheet.rst

 There are also many special hypernumbers functions available that can be used to build dynamic web applications.

-These fall under the categories of:
+These new function categories include:

 *	layout and display functions
 *	navigation functions